Introduction to Info Source

 Communications Services

-The services group supports the Board of Directors by providing and coordinating administrative and business management assistance and specialized services, including analyses, audits and strategic advice regarding a variety of business development and management issues related to WDBAs mission, vision, needs and objectives.
+The services group supports the Board of Directors by providing and coordinating administrative and business management assistance and specialized services, including analyses, audits and strategic advice regarding a variety of business development and management issues related to WDBA’s mission, vision, needs and objectives.
 Also, the group proactively offers leadership, facilitation and mediation support in overseeing the development of corporate policies, programs, standards and procedures.
-Functions of the group are broad-ranging to match the interests of the Board and the direction of the organization and include: property management; purchasing and office support; employee and stakeholder relations, and; overseeing the setting and consistent application of corporation-wide standards and policies.
+Functions of the group are broad ranging to match the interests of the Board and the direction of the organization.

 Financial Management Services